Ionfinisher/askiq/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENCE](https://github.com/Ionfinisher/askiq/blob/main/LICENCE) file for details.